imatix/gsl/README.txt

 ### Case Study - OpenAMQ

 Modeling languages and programming languages can overlap.
 For example, objects are a type of model.
-The biggest problem with putting models into the programming language is that for real, large problems, we need many different types of model, and these cannot be expressed a single language.
+The biggest problem with putting models into the programming language is that for real, large problems, we need many different types of model, and these cannot be expressed in a single language.
 Languages that attempt this become too complex to work with.
 Imagine attempting to describe a hierarchical document using objects, and compare this to writing some HTML by hand.

 I'll explain with a large case taken from a real project, [OpenAMQ](http://www.openamq.org).
 This is an AMQP messaging server.
 We used C as the target language for portability and performance, but we actually designed the software as lots of high-level models.
 Each modeling language was part of a code generation process that produced real code.
 We used modeling languages for: